deserie-dev/SCA_Final_Project/README.md

 Add a Dockerfile to the directory to the root of the frontend, and the root of the backend, then configure the lines as described below.

-**Line 1:** We will use the alpine version of Node since it is lightweight
+**Line 1:** "FROM" tells Docker what base image to use as a starting point.
+For this project, we will use the alpine version of Node since it is lightweight.

 ```
   FROM node:12-alpine3.14